-According to Steve, things began to unravel when his wife threatened to divorce him and take their kids if they didn't buy a bigger house.
+According to Steve, things began to unravel when his wife threatened to divorce him and take o divorce him and take their kids if they didn't buy a bigger house.
 A bigger house soon followed and so did disaster.
 Steve collapsed the week after buying the new house.
 He couldn't get out of bed and stayed in the fetal position.
 When he finally did manage to get out of bed for work he couldn't actually drive into the law firm's parking garage.

 Hon.
 Tim A. Baker U.S. Magistrate Judge Southern District of Indiana Indianapolis, Ind.
-Tim_Baker@insd.uscourts.gov
+Tim\Baker@insd.uscourts.gov